Inside the Golden Globe Awards

 Celebration and Criticism

-Their comments weren’t just criticisms of the HFPA; they were attacks on me.
-Words like "opportunistic," "egotistical," and "unethical" were tossed my way, along with a range of personal jabs that cut deeper than I'd expected.
-The Norwegian journalist even reached out to me directly, messaging to ask, "Why would you associate yourself with an organization I’ve worked so hard to destroy?”
+I hardly knew these people.
+Still, their comments weren’t just criticisms of the HFPA in attempt to have some sort of discussion; they were attacks on me personally.
+Words like “opportunistic,” “egotistical,” and “unethical” were tossed my way, along with even less flattering jabs that told me more about their character, than of mine.
+The Norwegian journalist, whom I didn’t know personally, even reached out to me directly, messaging to ask, “Why would you associate yourself with an organization I’ve worked so hard to destroy?”

 I wasn’t the only Norwegian film critic invited to vote in the Golden Globes that year.
-Interestingly, when I asked my two other Norwegian journalist colleagues who had been invited, they said they hadn’t faced any criticism.
+Interestingly, when I asked my two other Norwegian journalist colleagues who had been invited, they said they hadn’t faced any criticism, personal or otherwise.
 They had also shared their new status as Golden Globe voters, but for some reason, the criticism was aimed at me alone.

 We can all agree to disagree, but personal insults?
 That, I won’t stand for.
 The two or three journalists who flung insults my way?
 Muted and blocked.
 I wanted to enjoy this moment and focus on what really mattered: getting to work as a voter in the Golden Globe Awards.